 During my PhD study, I worked at UJ's Department of Physics as a part-time lecturer (2002-2010).
 It was a great experience to learn and teach physics simultaneously at the same place.

 I started my academic career as an Assistant Professor of Physics at King Abdulaziz University (Rabigh Branch) in Saudi Arabia in October 2010, and shortly after that served as Head of Physics for Rabigh-College of Sciences and Arts (Females Branch) for two academic years (2011-2013).

 I joined UJ's School of Science as an Assistant Professor in September 2013, where I got promoted to Associate Professor of Atomic and Molecular Physics as of June 2019.
 I have been very pleased that I returned back to my home university.
 I am always looking very much forward to being positively involved in its success and progress in all fields.

 Besides teaching and supervising undergraduate and postgraduate students, I am a Principal Researcher of ion-beam analysis (IBA) techniques at JUVAC facility.
-I have received several research funding grants from various international bodies such as ICTP (Abdus Salam International Centre for Theoretical Physics) and IAEA (International Atomic Energy Agency) to carry out my research in Jordan and abroad.
+I have received several research funding grants from various international bodies such as ICTP (Abdus Salam International Centre for Theoretical Physics), Trieste, Italy, IAEA (International Atomic Energy Agency), Vienna, Austria, and the Swedish Institute, Stockholm, Sweden, to carry out my research in Jordan and abroad.